dart-archive/appengine_samples/dart_client/README.md

     http://localhost:8080

-`pub build` needs to be called before deploying the application to create a static version of the output from the Dart transformers.
-Afterwards the application can be deployed:
+`pub run build_runner build` needs to be called before deploying the application to create a static version of the output from the Dart transformers.
+Afterwards the application can be deployed with `gcloud app deploy`:

-    $ pub build web
+    $ pub run build_runner build
     $ gcloud app deploy app.yaml